Terms of service

 1. Acceptance

-These Terms of Service (the “Terms”) form a contract between [EDIT: legal entity, e.g., “Marshal Inc., a Delaware corporation”](“Marshal,” “we,” “us”) and the entity you represent (“Customer,” “you”).
+These Terms of Service (the “Terms”) form a contract between Kiln HR LLC d/b/a Marshal, a Virginia limited liability company (“Marshal,” “we,” “us”) and the entity you represent (“Customer,” “you”).

 By creating a Marshal account, signing an order form referencing these Terms, or otherwise accessing the Service, you accept these Terms.
 If you are accepting on behalf of an entity, you represent that you have authority to bind that entity, and references to “you” and “Customer” refer to that entity.